 Undertaking this project provides for adaptive management of existing infrastructure, ensuring infrastructure continues to provide flood protection and public safety as climate and other changes evolve.

-- Completed strategic planning for 18 creeks to identify potential planning studies, asset management plans, and/or infrastructure improvement projects and will continue planning for remaining creeks.
+- Completed initial strategic planning for a total of 19 creeks, to identify potential planning studies, asset management plans, infrastructure improvement projects, and/or to continue existing operations and maintenance management strategies.

-- Stevens Creek Asset Management Plan in progress (60% completed).
+- Stevens Creek Asset Management Plan in progress (85% complete).

 FY22-36 Key Performance Indicator for the Safe, Clean Water Program